team751/2013RobotCode/IE Regional.md

 In addition to the robot main thread (in which robotInit(), disabledInit(), disabledPeriodic(), etc. are called), the software runs three additional threads:
 * One thread, using a java.util.Timer, that runs 2 times per second.
 When it runs, it asks each of the six drivetrain Jaguars to provide its internal temperature.
 It then sends these temperatures, along with other temperatures from other temperature sensors connected to analog inputs, to the dashboard.
 * Two threads that control the speed of the wheels in the disk shooting mechanism.
 Each of these threads runs the same code, but operates on a different encoder (for sensing speed) and a different Jaguar (for setting motor power).
+Each runs [this code](https://github.com/team751/2013RobotCode/blob/master/src/org/team751/speedcontrol/TakeBackHalfSpeedController.java), in which runSpeedControl() is called frequently.
+It is called from [the run() method of the superclass](https://github.com/team751/2013RobotCode/blob/master/src/org/team751/speedcontrol/ThreadedSpeedController.java#L73).

 (Question: Are the CANJaguar APIs, or any other APIs in WPIlib, thread-safe?)

-### Timeline ###
+## Timeline ##

 #### Resolved off-field problems ####